Marvell-switching/SONiC/doc/acl/policy_based_metering/ACL-Policy-Based-Metering.md

 - **SWSS**
   - ACL-Orch
-    - Add/Remove/Manage ACLs.
     - Set or disable policer action.
     - Query from SAI the ACL actions capability.
-    - Allow policer action only when capability is enabled (SAI query).
+    - Allow policer action only when capability is enabled.
-    - Parse and validate policer info.
+    - Parse policer action fields.
   - Policer-Orch
-    -  Add/Remove/Manage Policers.
-    - Validate that the policer already exists and return it's id
+    - Validate policer info.
+    - Map policer name to policer object ID.
-    - Prevent from deleting policer that bound to ACLs
+    - Prevent from deleting policer that bound to ACLs.

 ##### *Image 1: Configuration Flow Overview*